Category

 Winter, 1980

 An essay about work, authority, and the systems that continue operating regardless of consequence.
-Set during the winter of 1980, this piece examines obligation, pressure, and what arrives without explanation.
+Set during the winter of 1980,

-Calm Under Pressure: A First Day I Won’t Forget
+A First Day I Won’t Forget

 Shortly after I arrived, the placement agency that had sent me there called.
 They were apologetic.
 They told me they could reassign me immediately if I wanted out.
 I told them no. I would stay and complete the job.